kartographia/openmap/README.md

 # OpenMap
 Java library used read/write shapefiles.
-Most of the code comes courtesy of [OpenMap](https://github.com/OpenMap-java/openmap).
+This is a stripped down version of the official [OpenMap Project](https://github.com/OpenMap-java/openmap).
 All we have done here is to strip away all the rendering and UI code and provide a simple library to read and write shapefiles.